-Consoli Consolidated
+Consolidated

 2009 US\$'000 2008 US\$'000

-11,405 11,550
+Less than one year 11,405 11,550

 27. CONTINGENT LIABILITIES (CONTINUED)

 Guarantees

 The subsidiaries of the Group provide guarantees within the normal course of business which includes payment guarantees to cover import duties, taxes, performance and completion of contracts.
 In addition, the Group and certain subsidiaries are guaranters on the Group's loans and borrowings.